Georgeleeh/pubcrawl/readme.md

 # V0.3 - DONE

 - Image upload and storage
-- Add images for People, PLaces, and Reviews
+- Add images for People, Places, and Reviews

 # V0.4

 - Add interactive map to home page with pins for visited locations
+- Add an image gallery

 # V0.9

 - Migrate UI to React
-- Add dropdown to show all reviews for a lcoation?
+- Add dropdown to show all reviews for a location?
+- Add images to reviews